Grades 3-8 State Testing

 - Implemented untimed testing, allowing the children to work at their own pace;

-In addition, standardized testing provides us with important data that we use to ensure that our ELA and mathematics curriculum is, and continues to be, of the highest quality.
-A review of our data is most impactful when we have all our students represented in it as it allows us to look at student performance as individuals, as a cohort, as a school and across the District.
+Standardized testing does provide us with important data that we use to ensure that our ELA and mathematics curriculum is, and continues to be, of the highest quality.
+A review of our data is most impactful when we have all our students represented in it as it allows us to look at student performance as individuals, as a cohort, as a school, and as a District.
+In addition, standardized testing results by an individual student can be one factor used to make the case for extra academic support for a struggling student.

 Finally, the Elementary and Secondary Education Act requires an assessment participation rate of 95 percent or higher.
-When this does not happen, it makes the District vulnerable, and damages our standing in the State.
-As a result of our high number of refusals last year, we were deemed by the State as not making, “adequate yearly progress.”
+When this does not happen, it can make the District vulnerable to state-imposed sanctions, and it can damage our standing in the State.
+As a result of our high number of refusals, from time to time, we risk being deemed by the State as not making, “adequate yearly progress.”
 This is a serious designation.
-Should that happen again this year, the State will impose corrective measures upon us in order to remediate this issue.
-This will severely impact our State and National rankings.
+Should that happen again, the State could impose corrective measures upon us in order to remediate this issue.
+This could severely impact our State and National rankings.
 Given our high level of achievement, it is extremely troubling and wasteful to be mandated to engage in a process that is completely avoidable.

-We hope that you will have your child participate in the ELA and mathematics assessment.
+We hope that you will have your child participate in the ELA and mathematics assessments.
 If you have any questions about State assessments, their use, and the impact of refusals, please feel free to give me a call.
-To access the 2018-2019 Testing Refusal Notice, click here: Testing Refusal Notice
+To access the 2019-2020 Testing Refusal Notice, click here: Testing Refusal Notice